MarieeMorte/Three-in-a-Row/README.md

 consists of a table or grid of elements, and the player's task is to manipulate the elements in such a way that the template combinations set by the game match, and after fulfilling the condition, the collected elements disappear.

-At the moment, this project is the simplest Three-in-a-Row game, in which there is only one playing field, and the only template combinations are the Three-in-a-Row combination and the Three-in-a-Column combination.
-However, in the future I plan to develop this project, add levels, new combinations, and more.
+At the moment, this project is a simple Three-in-a-Row game, in which there is only one playing field, but there are many game combinations - "Three/four/five-in-a-row", "Three/four/five-in-a-column", "Four-in-a-square" and all possible combinations of them.
+In the future, I plan to develop this project, add training, levels, tools, and improve the frontend

 ### Software Requirements